For your warm today, you are going to be adding action to the dialogue below.

 action and dialogue

 Banquo stopped and stood rooted to the floor.
 "What is that noise Fleance?" he exclaimed.

 "It's Macbeth father," replied Fleance as he placed his hand on Banquo's shoulder to calm him.

 After the feast was over, Banquo and his son Fleance decided to go for a walk on the castle walls.

 expanded noun phrases

 sharp, bloody dagger

-You are now ready to start writing paragraphs 3 and 4 of your independent story.
-Don't write the date and LC, just continue from your 2nd paragraph.
-Remember to indent.
+You are now ready to start writing paragraphs 1 and 2 of your independent story.
+Write the date and LC in your blended learning book first.
+Then you can begin.

 Things to remember: